 Aluminum windows are thermally engineered, where a thermal break separates the inside metal from the outside metal.
 Not all aluminum windows are the same, and we specifically install Don Young Windows and NT Windows.
-These two manufactures set apart from the conventional, old fashioned, and builder aluminum windows.
+These two manufacturers set apart from the conventional, old-fashioned, and builder aluminum windows.

 Aluminum vs. Vinyl: Which Is Better for Your Budget?

-When replacing your windows think about two factors in determining your budget.
-How long you plan on living in the home?
+When replacing your windows, think about two factors in determining your budget.
+How long do you plan on living in the home?
 Do you want to replace the windows again?